 The eNVM data storage client is defined using the Configure Flash Memory option under the Memories page in the System Builder configurator.
-The .mem file used to define the data storage client is located at configurator //GLOO2\FlashFreeze\constraint\ folder.
+The .mem file used to define the data storage client is located at <project location>\/IGLOO2\FlashFreeze\constraint\ folder.

 The HPMS\CCC clock source is sourced from the FPGA Fabric Input through the CLK\BASE port where an FCCC is used.
 The FCCC is configured to provide the 50 MHz CLK\BASE clock using GL0 output.
-The reference clock for the FCCC is the on-chip 1 MHz RC oscillator.
-Figure 5 shows the system clocks configurations for the HPMS CLK and FIC 0 CLK clock settings.
+The reference clock for the FCCC is the on-chip 50 MHz RC oscillator.
+Figure 5 shows the system clocks configurations for the HPMS\CLK and FIC\0\CLK clock settings.
+System Builder automatically instantiates FCCC and RCOSC and configures them accordingly.